dantasfiles/dantasfiles.github.io/_posts/2025-03-16-notes-on-principled-programming.md

 - The `BigInteger` class is described in the Java [documentation](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/math/BigInteger.html) as "_immutable arbitrary-precision integers_"
 - In the Python [documentation](https://docs.python.org/3/library/stdtypes.html#numeric-types-int-float-complex), "_integers have unlimited precision_"
 - The book presents a typical indeterminate enumeration: `while ( i <= maxi && condition )` then check at end if `i > maxi`
 - The books recommends using `for` loops for determinate enumerations and `while` loops for indeterminate enumerations.
-This is good advice--I've seen example code use `for` loops for indeterminate enumerations (with and without `break` statements) and it's usually more confusing then it has to be
+This is often good advice--I've seen example code use `for` loops with `break` statements inside that are confusing.
+However, it means you have to use `Iterator`s instead of for-each loops for indeterminate enumerations, which seems less clean
--
+- The book points out that to subtract 1 in arithmetic mod N, add N-1 to keep the result positive
+- The book advises that if performing a potentially unnecessary harmless operation takes as long as checking to see whether it should be done, don't bother checking and just simplify the code by doing it.
+In general, the book advises using making the boundary case special code as small as possible--which seems a variant of the "premature optimization" advice.
+It's also not great on multi-dimensional arrays, which are presented akwardly later in the chapter
+- The book advises against performing arithmetic on indices, which would seem to make the use of for-each loops preferable
+- The `BitSet` class is described in the Java [documentation](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/util/BitSet.html) as "_implements a vector of bits that grows as needed_" and may be preferable to using a simpler `boolean` array if space is an issue
+- The difference between row- and column-major order is described in [Wikipedia](https://en.wikipedia.org/wiki/Row-_and_column-major_order) as "_in row-major order, the consecutive elements of a row reside next to each other, whereas the same holds true for consecutive elements of a column in column-major order_
+- The book describes picking two indices from a set as using the lower-triangular region ((2,1),(3,1),(3,2)...).
+I find it more natural to think of the upper-trangular region ((1,2),(1,3),(2,3)), but the former is easier to code
 -